electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/_index.md

 [![Audi e-tron](/models/e-tron/variants/variants1.jpg)](/models/e-tron/)

-The [Audi e-tron](/models/e-tron/) is the first full-electric model from Audi and is available in 6 variants.
+The [Audi e-tron](/models/e-tron/) is the first all-electric model from Audi and is available in 6 variants.
 The sporty SUV combines the space and comfort of a typical luxury class automobile with a range suitable for everyday use, catapulting the driver into a new era with the electrical all-wheel drive.

 [See all details about Audi e-tron](/models/e-tron/)